Olmedilla Photovoltaic Park

 The Olmedilla Photovoltaic Park is a 60-megawatt (MW) photovoltaic power plant, located in Olmedilla de Alarcón, Spain.
 When completed in July 2008, it was the world's largest power plant using photovoltaic technology.

 The plant employs more than 270,000 conventional solar panels, using solar cells made of conventional crystalline silicon.
-Olmedilla generates about 87,500 megawatt-hours per year, enough to power 40,000 homes.
+Olmedilla generates about 87,500 megawatt-hours per year, equivalent to the annual power use of 40,000 homes.
 Construction of the plant cost €384 million (US$530 million).

+In 2026, a grid battery with power output of nearly 30 MW and storage capacity of 60 MWh started operating at Olmedilla.